saranyavsr/Music-Recommendations/README.md

 #### Track 1

-* Typical collaboration filtering task
+* Typical collaboration filtering task.
-* Predict the rating of a specific user for unrated songs
+* Predict the rating of a specific user for unrated songs.
 * Includes hierarchy of items
-  - User might have rated other songs of same album/artist
+  - User might have rated other songs of same album/artist.
-  - No user might have rated the song but the same album/artist
+  - No user might have rated the song but the same album/artist.
 * Includes time stamp of rating
-  - Rating behavior might have changed over time □  Older songs rated differently than newer songs?
+  - Rating behavior might have changed over time.
+  - Older songs rated differently than newer songs?

 #### Track 2

-* Predict if a user would rate a given song highly or not at all
+* Predict if a user would rate a given song highly or not at all.
-* Need a model for rate behavior
+* Need a model for rate behavior.
-* Ratings on songs only
+* Ratings on songs only.
-* No timestamps
+* No timestamps.
-* Given six songs, which three will most likely not be rated
+* Given six songs, which three will most likely not be rated.